LAVA-LAB/prmc-sensitivity/README.md

 # 7. Rebuilding the Docker container

 The included Docker image of our artifact is based on Docker images of [Gurobi](https://hub.docker.com/r/gurobi/optimizer) and [Stormpy](https://www.stormchecker.org/documentation/obtain-storm/docker.html).
-After making changing to the source code, the Docker container must be built again using the included Dockerfile.
-Rebuilding the image can be done by executing the following command in the root directory of the artiact (here, 1.0 indicates the version):
+After making changes to the source code, the Docker container must be built again using the included Dockerfile.
+Rebuilding the image can be done by executing the following command in the root directory of the artifact (here, 1.0 indicates the version):

 ```
 docker build -t prmc_sensitivity:1.0 .